 IMPORTANT SAFETY INFORMATION:

-BRAVECTO has not been shown to be effective for 12-weeks’ duration in puppies or kittens less than 6 months of age.
-BRAVECTO Chews and Topical Solution for dogs is not effective against the lone star tick beyond 8 weeks of dosing.
-BRAVECTO Topical Solution for Dogs and Cats and BRAVECTO PLUS for cats are for topical use only.
+BRAVECTO Chews and Topical Solution for Dogs have not been shown to be effective for 12-weeks’ duration in puppies less than 6 months of age.
+BRAVECTO Chews and Topical Solution for Dogs are not effective against the lone star tick beyond 8 weeks of dosing.
+BRAVECTO Topical Solution for Dogs is for topical use only.
 Avoid oral ingestion.
-The safety of BRAVECTO Topical Solution for Cats and BRAVECTO PLUS has not been established in breeding, pregnant, and lactating cats.